karrot-dev/karrot-frontend/README.md

 - let newcomers show their trust and get involved :bulb:
 - communicate with your team via group, place, activity, and private chats :speech_balloon:
 - handle team member conflicts via score voting :star:
-- receive real-time notifications via our Android app, e-mail, and web broswer push notifications :loudspeaker:
+- receive real-time notifications via our Android app, e-mail, and web browser push notifications :loudspeaker:
 - use karrot in your preferred language :globe_with_meridians:
 - upload a group logo and customize your public information :camera: